-- All loss and inedible eggs must be placed in a container labeled "inedible" and must be denatured in accordance with the regulations.
-Plants may request permission from the District Office to ship undenatured inedible products (intended for industrial use or animal feed) in accordance with the regulations.
-To do so, it needs to be properly packaged, labeled, segregated, and must be shipped under government seal and accompanied with a PY-200 form. - Operations like pasteurization, drying, or stabilization must be started as soon as possible after breaking to prevent deterioration of the product, preferably within 72 hours.
+- All loss and inedible eggs must be placed in a container labeled "inedible" and must be denatured in accordance with the regulations..
+IPP are to verify that operations involving the handling of eggs, ingredients and egg products are strictly in accordance with clean and sanitary methods and are conducted as rapidly as practicable.
+IPP are to verify that eggs and egg products are inspected in each official plant processing egg products for commerce.
+IPP are to verify that any eggs and egg products not processed in accordance with the regulations in part 590 or part 591 or that are not otherwise fit for human food are removed and segregated. - IPP are to verify that all loss and inedible eggs or inedible egg products are placed in a container clearly labeled "inedible" and containing a sufficient amount of denaturant, such as an FDA-approved color additive, suspended in the product.
+Eggs must be crushed and the substance dispersed through the product in amounts sufficient to give the product a distinctive appearance or odor.
+Inedible product may be held in containers clearly labeled "inedible" which do not contain a denaturant as long as such inedible product is properly packaged, labeled and segregated, and inventory controls are maintained.
+Such inedible product must be denatured or decharacterized before being shipped from a facility. - IPP are to verify that undenatured egg products or inedible egg products that are not decharacterized are shipped from an official plant for industrial use or animal food, provided that they are properly packaged, labeled, and segregated, and inventory controls are maintained. - IPP are to allow an official plant to move egg products that have been sampled and analyzed for Salmonella, or for any other reason, before receiving the test results, if they do not suspect noncompliance by the plant with any provisions of this part.
+The official plant must maintain control of the products represented by the sample pending the results. - Operations like pasteurization, drying, or stabilization must be started as soon as possible after breaking to prevent deterioration of the product, preferably within 72 hours.
 (This does not apply to egg whites, which are to be stabilized.) - When equipment and utensils become contaminated during production, they must be immediately removed from the production area and must not be used again until cleaned and sanitized. - All substances and ingredients used in egg products must be clean and fit for human use. - Containers must be clean before use.
-Only new containers and used containers that are clean and lined with a suitable liner are acceptable. - Inspectors must conduct a finished product inspection. - All blood and meat spots must be removed, in addition to shell fragments and foreign materials. - Egg products are to be tested for Salmonella to ensure the adequacy of the pasteurization or heat treatment process. - If product is positive for Salmonella and the plant does not want to condemn the product, it must be - Reprocessed, - Pasteurized, and - Retested for Salmonella - Shipping unpasteurized or Salmonella positive product is allowed only when the product is to be pasteurized, repasteurized, or heat-treated in another official plant.
+Only new containers and used containers that are clean and lined with a suitable liner are acceptable. - Inspectors must conduct a finished product inspection.

+- All blood and meat spots must be removed, in addition to shell fragments and foreign materials. - Egg products are to be tested for Salmonella to ensure the adequacy of the pasteurization or heat treatment process. - If product is positive for Salmonella and the plant does not want to condemn the product, it must be - Reprocessed, - Pasteurized, and - Retested for Salmonella - Shipping unpasteurized or Salmonella positive product is allowed only when the product is to be pasteurized, repasteurized, or heat-treated in another official plant.
 All containers in which the product is shipped must be sealed and accompanied by a USDA certificate describing the state of the product.